joaopedrofrech/wp-docker-turbostack/README.md

 # 🚀 WP Docker TurboStack

-TurboStack is a modern, production-ready WordPress stack designed for developers and teams who demand maximum performance, security, and automation.
-It combines the best open-source technologies—NGINX, Rocket-NGINX, Cloudflare, MariaDB, Redis, and custom scripts—into a single, seamless Docker environment.
+TurboStack is a modern, production-ready WordPress stack designed for maximum performance, security and scalability.
+It combines NGINX, Rocket-NGINX, MariaDB, Redis, and custom adjustments into a single, seamless Docker environment.

-With deep integration between all components, TurboStack delivers instant static caching, edge delivery, robust security, and zero-hassle management.
-Every detail is tuned for real-world scale, reliability, and developer experience.
+With deep integration, TurboStack delivers instant static caching, edge delivery, robust security, and zero-hassle management.
+It is tuned for real-world scale, reliability, and developer experience.

 ---